cisco-open/camblet-driver/README.md

 ## Which Wasm runtime?

-The [wasm3](https://github.com/wasm3/wasm3) runtime got choosen since it is written in C and has minimal dependencies (except a C library) and this it is extremely portable.
-In kernel space there is no libc, but we maintain a fork of wasm3 which can run in kernel space as well (check the `thrid-party/wasm3/` submodule).
+The [wasm3](https://github.com/wasm3/wasm3) runtime got chosen since it is written in C and has minimal dependencies (except a C library) and it is extremely portable.
+In kernel space, there is no libc, but we maintain a fork of wasm3 which can run in kernel space as well (check the `thrid-party/wasm3/` submodule).

 Current restrictions for kernel-space wasm3:
 - no floating point support [can be soft-emulated if needed]